-Plaza Catalunya, May.
+Plaza Catalunya.
 Pigeons and pickets

-Some tourists film this process on video.
+Some tourists shoot this action on video.

 It's amazing how the Barcelona authorities keep the pigeon population under control, which is regularly fed by irresponsible tourists for the sake of a beautiful shot.
 In Italy, for example, despite the bans and the fight against pigeons, they are much more numerous.